Dealing with ethical issues by removing the use of animal leathers within the Fashion industry.

 2017 — 2018

-Did you realize that some natural patterns can be found both microscopically and macroscopically?
-If you compare some watercourses with blood or neural systems, you will probably find the same curves.
-The universe in front of us is connected to our body depths.
-A link between the infinitely small and the infinitely large.
+Have you ever realized that certain natural patterns can be found both at microscopic and macroscopic scales?
+If you were to compare some watercourses with blood vessels or neural systems, you would likely discern similar curves.
+The universe before us is intricately linked to the depths of our bodies—a connection bridging the infinitely small and the infinitely large.

-But the comparison goes beyond.
-We could as well compare the faceted eyes anatomy of a fly to the alveoli of a bee hive.
-The microscopic anatomy of wood to a textile mesh.
-The microscopic structure of viruses to the architecture of some flowers.
-Or the composition of a seawater drop to a starry sky.
+However, this comparison extends further.
+We can draw parallels between the faceted eyes of a fly and the alveoli of a beehive.
+The microscopic anatomy of wood can resemble a textile mesh.
+The intricate structure of viruses mirrors the architectural complexity of certain flowers.
+Even the composition of a droplet of seawater finds resonance in the expanse of a starry sky.

 "In Nature everything is connected, interwoven, subject to natural law.
 We cannot separate ourselves from that, no matter how hard we try.”